Java War (1741–1743): Instability of Visscher and early losses

 When the Chinese forces, numbering up to 1,000 and threatening to cut supply lines to Semarang, arrived in Tanjung in April 1741, Visscher told the regent to deal with them; however, the regent's forces stalled, refusing to move until they received a tribute of high quality rice.
 After Yonko sent the rice, the regent's men went to Tanjung, stood with the rebels outside of their range, then fired and left.
 The rebels soon occupied a sugar mill there.
 In Grobogan, Mertopuro, armed with weapons from the Dutch military command, staged an attack on the Chinese rebels, in which the Javanese troops opened fire on the Chinese before the Dutch came.
 Once the Dutch arrived, Mertopuro showed bullet wounds in horses—inflicted by his own men—as proof that he had fought.

 To deal with the increasing pressure being put on by the Chinese, Visscher sent orders to company strongholds throughout the north coast to hire as many native, non-Javanese, mercenaries as could be found; he also ordered the regents of Pati, Jepara, Kudus, and Cekalsewu, then in Semarang for a military meeting, to send troops to cut off the insurgents' escape.
 The regents, loyal to Pakubuwono II, sent 540 troops to Tanjung, then secretly left for Kartosuro.
 However, when the troops arrived they feinted an attack, then pulled back to Semarang.
-When Visscher realised that the regents had disappeared, Pakubuwono II told him that he would send them back with a further 6,000 soldiers, requesting that Visscher secure compensation from the company headquarters in Batavia.
+When Visscher realized that the regents had disappeared, Pakubuwono II told him that he would send them back with a further 6,000 soldiers, requesting that Visscher secure compensation from the company headquarters in Batavia.

 News soon spread of thousands of Chinese joining forces with Javanese soldiers in Grobogan, outside of Semarang.
 On 1 May, Visscher was accosted by Captain Rudolph Carel von Glan, a unit leader, asking why Visscher had done nothing to deal with the uprising.
 Visscher heatedly replied that it was not Glan's business.
 The following day, after being questioned by prosecutor Jeronimus Tonnemans Jr., Yonko, and Anko, Visscher became increasingly angry, breaking a table in half and yelling at his Chinese advisers.
 When Yonko disappeared after the meeting, Anko told Visscher that he had joined the rebelling Chinese.
 This caused Visscher, who had heavily invested in Yonko and had left a large amount of money with him, to take out his carriage and scream to the residents of Semarang to escape while it was still possible.
 This continued until he crashed into the city walls.
 The residents ran away from Semarang in a panic, leaving eight loaded cannons outside the city walls.